ronnielutaro/ronnielutaro/README.md

 Read more on my personal website where I write about my thoughts, projects I'm working on, and all major lessons, reflections & stories along the way at [ronnielutaro.com](ronnielutaro.com)

 My sweet spot is at the intersection of core user needs and building great products.
-I’m comfortable working with technical product teams, thanks to hands-on experience in C#/.NET, React, SQL, and Microsoft Azure.
+I’m comfortable working with technical product teams, thanks to hands-on technical software engineering experience.

 Currently at StartHub, I've supported more than 10 founders with product development, from idea to Market: running customer discovery interviews with real users, turning those insights into requirements and features.
 On the side, I’m also building Rocketize, a side-project where I run end-to-end (full-stack) product development cycles (interviews → PRDs → Design → Engineering → Testing and iteration based on real user feedback & behavior analytics using tools like PostHog).